StergachisLab/IsoRanker_viz/README.md

 ## Installation and Usage

 ### **R Shiny App**
-To install the R package from the provided tar.gz file in the repository:
+Install the R package from the provided tar.gz file in the repository:

 ```r
 install.packages("../IsoRankershiny_1.0.tar.gz", repos = NULL, type = "source")